 If you normally live in Wales you could be eligible for student financial support provided by Student Finance Wales, regardless of where in the UK you will be studying.

-Student Finance Wales can provide student financial support in the form of a Tuition Fee Loan, Tuition Fee Grant, Maintenance Loan, an Assembly Learning Grant or specialist grants for learners with a disability, or for students with caring responsibilities.
+Student Finance Wales can provide student financial support in the form of a Tuition Fee Loan, Tuition Fee Grant, Maintenance Loan, a Welsh Government Learning Grant or specialist grants for learners with a disability, or for students with caring responsibilities.

 For more information contact the student support team at your local authority or call the Student Finance Wales Contact Centre on 0300 200 4050.